firepick/FPS-SCARA/README.md

 (2) Enable true hot-swappable and hot-plug effector ends, rationale, ARM should be able to load and unload effectors without operator intervention and lots of wires and stuff attached to a variety of effectors is inefficient and a downright mess to manage (I tried to design an auto-loader for the FPD and the Rotary arms simply get in the way!)

 (3) Design must be achievable with a maximum of off the shelf-parts (3d printed parts acceptable), rationale, lowest possible cost without sacrificing quality

+The inspiration for this design starts with http://www.thingiverse.com/thing:1241491